JosikaThiyagarajan/bitstuff.c/README.md

 # bitstuff.c
-In a given array of binary no.s
+In a array of binary no got from user insert '0' after encountering five consecutive ones and also insert a flag sequence before and after the input